nops-io/nops-metadata/README.md

 # nops-metadata
 Package allows to pull metadata for AWS entities.
 List of entities can be found here: [constants](nops_metadata/constants.py)
-Library also provides Spark schemas for all supported metadata producers.
+Library also provides schemas for all supported metadata producers.